-The remaining four months of this year are spent at UnityPoint Health-Meriter Hospital and The American Center.
-Dr. Paolone is the site director for this rotation.
+The remaining four months of this year are spent at UnityPoint Health-Meriter Hospital.
 This rotation emphasizes a community-based practice experience along with additional specialty care in male infertility, sexual dysfunction, and female urology.
 In the clinic, residents will observe faculty conducting clinic in a community practice healthcare model and largely observe by role-modeling.
 As they advance through this year, they will be given increased levels of responsibility in patient care.
 During this year, the clinic experience emphasizes advanced skills in the identification and management of male sexual dysfunction with Drs.
-Le and Paolone.
+Paolone and Williams.
 Residents receive additional training in female urology with Drs.
-McAchran and robotics training with Dr. Borza.
+McAchran and Lin and robotics training with Dr. Risk.
 The residents spend time with each faculty member in clinic for one day per week with four days per week spent in the operating room.
 In the operating room, residents are exposed to microsurgical procedures in male infertility, prosthetic surgery, female incontinence surgery, robotics, and laser prostatectomy (HoLEP and PVP).
 This experience will transition from observation and assistance to performance of select steps of the surgical procedure.
 Residents are expected to demonstrate the ability to independently perform certain general urologic surgeries such as lithotripsy and ureteroscopy.
 Residents are expected to manage inpatient care and make decisions in conjunction with the PGY4 resident and the supervising attending faculty.
 Residents see each inpatient on a daily basis and write progress notes.
 They conduct inpatient consultations under the supervision of the attending physician on call.
 They take home call two days per week, while PGY4 residents provide call coverage the other three days per week.
 Weekend call is home call and rotates amongst the Urology residents at Meriter Hospital, the elective rotation resident, and the junior UWHC Red resident.
 Work hour requirements are carefully observed and enforced and there is an attending on call to provide direct supervision or support if the resident exhibits excessive fatigue or meets work hour limitations.

-Residents spend four months as the senior resident at the VA Hospital, four months on electives, and four months on the UnityPoint Health-Meriter Hospital/The American Center (TAC) rotation.
+Residents spend four months as the senior resident at the VA Hospital, four months on electives, and four months on the UnityPoint Health-Meriter Hospital rotation.
 During this year, there is a significant increase in autonomy.